Topic: Ten Horror Films Which Deserve More Attention, PART II

 6. Effects (1980)

 What we have here is a very low-budget film made around the Pittsburgh area by a group of filmmakers who took all their cues from local hero George Romero (who provided doses of filmmaking advice behind the scenes) but whose films it doesn't bother trying to duplicate.
-Rather, Effects tells the story of an FX artist on the set of a film which may or may not actually be a snuff film, in which he himself may or may not be an intended victim.
+Rather, Effects tells the story of a camera operator on the set of a film which may or may not actually be a snuff film, in which he himself may or may not be an intended victim.
 This film-within-a-film jumps back and forth across the "Is it real or not?" line quite capably, serving up ample servings of suspense and unease which never fail to keep the viewer guessing.
 Plus it stars Joe Pilato and Tom Savini.
 What's not to like?

 Why it's worth it: Savini himself created a fake snuff reel for the film-within-a-film which, thanks to his technical know-how, is quite convincing.